zonika/school-domain-with-db-web-0715-public/README.md

 # Basic Student ORM

 This lab involves building a basic ORM for a Student object.
-The `Student` class defined in this lab includes behaviors of a basic ORM.
+The `Student` class defined in `lib/student.rb` implements behaviors of a basic ORM.

 ## Objectives
 * Understand what an Object Relational Mapper(ORM) is